catwhisperingninja/ai-search/README.md

 # Why This Exists

-We hold these truths to be self-evident: that not all job postings are created equal, that a major percentage exist only in theory, and all job-seekers be allowed the pursuit of automated, fee-free, and fairly rare-limited employment opportunities.
+We hold these truths to be self-evident: that not all job postings are created equal, that a major percentage exist only in theory, and all job-seekers be allowed the pursuit of automated, fee-free, and fairly rate-limited employment opportunities.

 ## Features
 	•	Basic job scraper/search tool